Sensory-motor coupling

 Sensory-motor coupling is the coupling or integration of the sensory system and motor system.
-Sensorimotor integration is not a static process.
 For a given stimulus, there is no one single motor command.
 "Neural responses at almost every stage of a sensorimotor pathway are modified at short and long timescales by biophysical and synaptic processes, recurrent and feedback connections, and learning, as well as many other internal and external variables".

 Overview

 The integration of the sensory and motor systems allows an animal to take sensory information and use it to make useful motor actions.
 Additionally, outputs from the motor system can be used to modify the sensory system's response to future stimuli.
 To be useful it is necessary that sensory-motor integration be a flexible process because the properties of the world and ourselves change over time.
 Flexible sensorimotor integration would allow an animal the ability to correct for errors and be useful in multiple situations.
 To produce the desired flexibility it's probable that nervous systems employ the use of internal models and efference copies.